fmezou/lappupdate/HOWTO.md

 match applist files with your Organisational Units (OU).

-By default, the applist files are stored in the _appstore_ directory located at the same level that the directory containing the appdeploy script.
+By default, the applist files are stored in the _appstore_ directory located at the same level that the directory containing the lappdeploy script.
 To change the location of applist files and installers packages, you must tune the APP_STORE_DIR environment variable.